Wolfgang Amadeus Mozart

 MUSICAE ANTIQUAE COLLEGIUM VARSOVIENSE

-This piece is admitted to the most remarkable works of classical music, not to mention about the canon of operas.
-Looking at all classical music, not many compositions appeared so spectacularly in the legacy of our civilization and in the group of operas, this is an absolute artistic Olympus.
+This piece is included in the catalogue of the most remarkable works of classical music, not to mention the canon of operas.
+In all of classical music, few compositions have appeared so spectacularly in the legacy of our civilization, and among operas, this is an absolute artistic Olympus.
 It’s even harder to believe that the Salzburg Master created this masterpiece within six weeks!

 S7R00613